Kaademos/Kaademos/README.md

 * Developing Hokage - A Unified Application Security Platform.
 * Creating secure-by-default libraries and frameworks for developers.
 * Enhancing security education and champion programs.
-* Developing Fullkrux - a containerized background service that continuously ingests vulnerabilities from multiple security scanning tools.

 ---